FinnWestergren2/My-Reads-Udacity/README.md

 - Setup -

-To install, navigate to the parent directory (My-Reads) in a terminal or command line and
+To install, navigate to the root directory of the project in a terminal or command line and ...
-# run "npm install", then
+# run "npm install"
+    this will install necessary packages
 # run "npm start"
+    this will start the application

 (I'm assuming you have npm installed, but if you dont... https://www.npmjs.com/)

 A browser window should open automatically, and the application should load just fine.